electricitymaps/electricitymaps-contrib-rewrite/web/README.md

 1. States that drastically changes the behavior of the map and is important when sharing with other people.
 Examples could be production/consumption and country/zones view.
 This state should be stored in the URL and localstorage.
 Use atomWithCustomStorage.

 2. States that personalizes the app but is not essential to be shared.
 For example dark-mode and color-blind mode.
-This state should be stored in localstorage.
-UseAtomWithStorage
+This state should be stored in localstorage. use atomWithStorage

+3. State that changes the viewer experience and may be disrupted by a reload but is not essential to be shared.
+This state should be stored in sessionStorage.
+Use atomWithStorage.

-3. All other global state should be able to use the basic atom.
+4. All other global state should be able to use the basic atom.

 **Avoid prop drilling with global state**